kopaka1822/EntityCS/README.md

 ### Adding Scripts to Entites

 You can attach scripts to entities to give them special behaviour.
-In order to do this you have to derive from the script class.
+In order to do so, you have to derive from the script class.
 Particle script example:
 [class overview](#scriptt)